 - It also features a color video with sound in case 4, which is set before anything else in the series (which uses black and white during the original trilogy).
 The bizarre part is that it is on a tape while the same case features a wide screen flat panel TV.
 Though this makes some sense considering it was meant to analyze security camera footage, which is often recorded on tape to reduce costs.

 - It seems that technology of the AA universe is quite different.
 There doesn't seem to be DVDs or any similar substitute, and most of the videos seen in the original trilogy could be explained as being cheap security cameras and the like, color cameras being more of a rarity.
 It's also possible the phone design is more primitive, and camera phones are very expensive, the characters with ones are an Interpol agent and an international prosecutor.
 Other characters are probably just using more affordable versions.
 It seems that living in such a murder-filled universe has its advantages though, as a fingerprint set that includes a machine that can analyze prints in under a minute is PORTABLE.

 - Japanese flip phones are insanely advanced and extremely common in Japan compared to smartphones, anyways.
 In Japan, flip phones are much preferred to modern smart phones, and are even 'Galapagos phones', due to the unique isolation of an ostensibly obsolete technology.

-- Hard Corps: Uprising (released in 2011, set in 2616) is set twenty years before the original Contra (released in 1987, set in 2636), but the weapons and technology shown in the game are way more advanced than anything featured in the original arcade and NES games, or even the 16-bit installments Contra III and Contra: Hard Corps.
+- Hard Corps: Uprising (released in 2011, set in 2613) is set two decades before the original Contra (released in 1987, set in 2636), but the weapons and technology shown in the game are way more advanced than anything featured in the original arcade and NES games, or even the 16-bit installments Contra III and Contra: Hard Corps.